computefoundation/gnu-linux-shell-scripting/README.md

 # Contributing

-*Linux-shell-base* does not correspond to the normal patterns of software development.
-Its objective is not to create a new software tool but to revive the UNIX philosophy in FLOSS.
-Its solutions therefore incorporate philosophy.

-If you would like to help and contribute, please create a [pull request](https://gist.github.com/Chaser324/ce0505fbed06b947d962) and ensure that your solution adheres to the principle stated and rules listed above.
-If it does not, a reason and/or explanation on how it can be changed may be given.
-(You may send an email to *main@linuxshellbase.com* to ask if a solution will be accepted beforehand).
-If it does not conform to the respective [guideline][wiki], changes will be applied by *Linux-shell-base*.
-Finally, a contributed solution may be an alternative method/implementation of an already existing solution.
+If you would like to help and contribute, please ensure that your contribution adheres to the principles and rules listed above.
+A reason and/or explanation on how it can be changed may be given if it does not.
+(Please send an email to ensure a solution will be accepted).
+Finally, changes will be applied by *Linux-shell-base* if the contribution does not conform to the respective [guideline][wiki].

-Credits will be placed in the wiki and can identify the user by name, username or URL.
+Credits will be placed in the wiki.

+Here is the list of [needed solutions](https://github.com/linux-shell-base/linux-shell-base/wiki/Needed-solutions).
+It can also be used for ideas.

+A contribution may provide an alternative implementation of an already existing solution, however, it must have substantial reason (e.g. it solves the same problem with a different dependency or language).

 Please send an email to *main@linuxshellbase.com* with any suggestions, comments or questions.